ManicMiners/docs/_pages/ClassesTimer.md

  The interval values may be floating point numbers and the engine does support sub second timings.
 Naturally as timers fire faster or the more timers are active - internal overhead associated with them increases.
 That said, using timers is always more efficient than using the `tick` Event Chain.

-Timers are control by a timer variable
+Timers are controlled by a timer variable

 ```mms
 timer MyTimer=DELAY,MIN,MAX,EVENTCHAIN